funkygao/mhub/README.md

 * client id
   - clients need to have an identifier that is unique for all clients connecting to the broker
 * message id
+  - PUBLISH messages with QoS1/2 require a message id as part of the packet
+  - are handled on a per client and per direction basis

 ### TODO
 *   cluster of brokers, scales with the number of MQTT clients